sbonefas/NextGenScoring/README.md

 To view the front end, run (Unix/Linux)

-> open index.html
+> open login.html

 or (Windows)

-> explorer "index.html"
+> explorer "login.html"

-This will open the in-game scoring interface, which hard edits the scoreboard on the screen.
-By Iteration 2, this will instead edit the data through the backend, and then send the edited data from the backend to the scoreboard.
+This will open the login screen.
+After entering the password, the user can navigate to view teams, games, and scoring.
+The in-game scoring interface we created in Iteration 1 can be reached through "G-Gametime Scoring" -> "Create New Game" -> "Submit and Go to Scoring"

 The password to enter the frontend application is: